mrwalakala/mrwalakala.github.io/_posts/2019-05-24-duplicate-gliderecord.markdown

 {% endhighlight %}

-The second add an array of fields that need to be excluded from duplication
+The second example adds an array of fields.
+These ones must be excluded from duplication
 {% highlight javascript %}
 var table = 'incident';
 var sysID = 'ed92e8d173d023002728660c4cf6a7bc';